 "Robert Addison is one of the finest American Realists of working today.
 His style is distinctive and the images he creates are memorable, leaving a lasting impression that is rarely achieved in contemporary art.
 I first saw his work about twenty years ago.
 Today I could describe from memory nearly all of the paintings I have seen.
 It is always a delight to see his work and a rare privilege to own it."

 Phillip B. White

-"Robert Addison is one of the greatest realist painters of the 20th century"
+"Robert Addison is the greatest Realist of his time."

 "Addison is one of a number of Chicago Realists, each with something distinctive to offer, people who have already outlasted a number of fashions in the visual arts...it is his play of light which makes his work new and fresh, that lifts it above the technical brilliance he shares with others, that separates it from conventional realists...indeed it is the special light that imparts a sense of mystery and magic."

 Martin E. Marty

 University of Chicago

 "Old buildings hold a fascination for me.
 Very often, when the light is right, I drive into the neighborhoods of Chicago to take photographs and do untold numbers of sketches.
 I love old buildings; they have character and personality.
 New buildings are like new people.
 They have not lived, have not developed personalities.
 They have not gone through changes.
 When I see an old building I am curious as to who built it and how long it has been there.
 I love the concentric ornamental style which typified older Chicago architecture.
 I love to feast my eyes on the bric-a-brac, the stains, rust, and patina.
 I love the play of light and shadow on interesting surfaces."

 Robert W. Addison